JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 - We say this when an HTTP server is not operational.
 - An HTTP client does not remember the identities of the servers with which  it has interacted.
--  ```An HTTP server does not remember anything about what happened during earlier steps in interacting with this HTTP client.```
+-  &#x1F449;```An HTTP server does not remember anything about what happened during earlier steps in interacting with this HTTP client.```
 - An HTTP client does not remember anything about what happened during earlier steps in interacting with any HTTP server.
 - The HTTP protocol is not licensed in any country.